Find Affordable College Courses

 9 Yearly Graduations

-University of Virginia - Main Campus comes in at #16 on our list of the most popular colleges offering doctor's degrees in philosophy and religious studies.
+University of Virginia - Main Campus comes in at #16 on our list of the most popular colleges offering doctor's degrees in philosophy & religious studies.
 Each year, around 25,600 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $16,547 per year, while in-state graduate students, on average, pay $17,674 per year.
-During the 2020-2021 academic year, 9 people received their doctor's degree in philosophy and religious studies from University of Virginia.
-Of these students, 22% were women and 11% were members of underrepresented racial-ethnic groups.
+The average in-state tuition for full-time undergraduates is $18,823 per year, while in-state graduate students, on average, pay $19,118 per year.
+During the most recent year for which we have data, 9 people received their doctor's degree in philosophy & religious studies from University of Virginia.
+About 38% of this group were women, and 13% were students from an underrepresented racial-ethnic group.
+University of Virginia - Main Campus philosophy & religious studies graduates who receive their doctor's degree go on to jobs earning a median salary of $58,984.

 Major Annual Degrees Awarded